 Keeping the body properly hydrated encourages oxygen to flow freely throughout the body.
 This allows you to be more attentive, alert and focused.
 Water itself is a powerful detoxifier because it assists the kidneys and colon to eliminate waste.
 Hydration means drinking water, NOT coffee, caffeinated teas or energy drinks.
 Although these drinks are incorporate water, they can also be dehydrating for the body.

-- When your craving sweets, try having a glass of water.
-Sometimes cravings can be caused by dehydration.
+- When your craving sweets, try having a glass of water with some electrolyte powder or simply add a pinch of sea salt and lemon to your water for natural electrolytes.
+Sometimes cravings can be caused by dehydration or a mineral imbalance.